 If you notice that your watch is charging but charging very slowly, then it may be time to get a replacement charging cradle for your Galaxy Watch.

-Generally, put a little rubbing alcohol on your finger and rub around the buttons, push them repeatedly, in an attempt to try and loosen anything that’s built up and preventing them from depressing properly.
+Generally, put a little rubbing alcohol on your finger and rub around the buttons, push them repeatedly, in an attempt to try and loosen anything that’s built up and prevent them from depressing properly.

-What does the Charger LED light mean?
+What does the charger’s LED light mean?

 - Red: Charging